← Illusions in the Boardroom

 Versioned, machine-readable contracts between units replace committees.
 A contract violation is detected automatically, attributed to a specific party, and resolved in eighty-six minutes between two people, with no bridge call and no responsibility debate.

-The payments unit's contract requires consuming units to submit payment requests with fully validated customer and account data.
-This division of responsibility is structurally correct, as the payments process should not validate data it does not own.
+The payments unit's contract requires consuming units to submit fully validated customer and account data, which is structurally correct: the payments process should not validate data it does not own.

 ...